Darxo/Hardened/README.md

 - **Rebuke** is completely reworked.
 It now grants the **Rebuke Effect** whenever an opponent misses a melee attack against you while it's not your turn, until the start of your next turn.
 This effect reduces your damage by 25% but will make you retaliate every melee attack miss against you.
 - **Savage Strength** now reduces fatigue cost of weapon skills by 20% (down from 25%).
 It now grants Immunity to Disarm
 - **Shield Expert** no longer grants 25% increased shield defenses and no longer prevents fatigue build-up when you dodge attacks.
 It now grants 50% less shield damage taken and it makes it so enemies will never have Reach Advantage over the shield user
 - **Shield Sergeant** is mostly reworked.
 It still grants **Shieldwall** to all allies at the start of each combat.
-It now causes allies to imitate shield skills for free that you use.
-It also allows you to use **Knock Back** on empty tiles.
+It now causes allies to imitate shield skills for free that you use during your turn.
+It also allows you to use **Knock Back** on empty tiles
 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Spear Mastery** no longer provides a free spear attack each turn.
 Instead of now grants 15% more Melee Skill while you have Reach Advantage
 - **Survival Instinct** is completely reworked.
 It now grants 1 stack, when you get hit by an attack, and you lose 1 stack when you dodge an attack.
 Every stack grants 10 Melee Defense and 10 Ranged Defense